mgautam98/smartpen/README.md

 >There are still some unwanted noise so w remove is using non-max suppression algorithm.
 * Hysteresis Thresholding
 > Here, we dicide which points are edge and which are not.

+### Finding Distance from closest edge
+The server returns a object of edges which is changed into JSON data (At server) for client to further process it.
+> Initially, I was thinking to apply and graph based alorithm to find the closest edge.
+Eg. BFS, A*, Dijkstra etc.
+> But, I made an observation that we are returning very small proportion of data back in comparision to the image size.
+So, we can simply go through all the edges and find the closest one.
+> So, I simply went through all the pts to get the distance.

+#### Thank You for reading.